hayosc/c4-diagrams.net/README.md

 Check out the original library at https://github.com/maciek365/c4-diagrams.net.

-All copyright is either on Maciek Sliwinski as original author or German government (Bundesregierung) for the colour scheme.
-No rights are claimed by me.
+All copyright is either on Maciek Sliwinski as the original author of the library or the German government (Bundesregierung) for the colour scheme.
+No rights are claimed by me (Hayo).

 In the following you find mostly the original text of the EasyC4 library, where the images are replaced.